 What to expect when you send your child to camp:

-- Our juvenile arthritis resident camps are medically supervised by pediatric rheumatologists, rheumatology nurses or other healthcare professionals who are available on-site, 24 hours a day.
+- Our juvenile arthritis resident camps are medically supervised by pediatric rheumatologists, rheumatology nurses, mental health professionals or other healthcare professionals who are available on-site, 24 hours a day.

 - Counselors, who often times live with juvenile arthritis and other childhood rheumatic diseases themselves, will look after your child day and night